Assigned Mon Feb 1, due Fri Feb 19 (at midnight)

 Penalty for late homework: 20%.
 Homework will not be accepted more than one week late.

 I will be out of town Feb 8-12 but I will be reading email in case you have

 any questions.
 Also, you may send questions to the class mailing list,

 and suggestions for trouble-shooting (but not homework solutions!) may

 Note: I do not expect you to understand how CVX is solving these

 problems.
-This is nontrivial and will be discussed later in the semester!
+This is nontrivial and will be discussed, at a high level, later in the semester!